ZhenghengLi/DiffraFlow/docs/README.md

    ```

 2. Compile and install
-   * For debug version:
+   * For debug variant:

    ```bash
     ./gradlew build
    ```

-   then all binaries will be installed in build/package_debug.
+   then all binaries of debug variant will be compiled and installed in build/package_debug.

-   * For release version:
+   * For release variant:

    ```bash
     ./gradlew packageRelease
    ```

-   then all binaries will be installed in build/package_release.
+   then all binaries of release variant will be compiled and installed in build/package_release.

 ## Architecture